 - Recruitment of staff and training implications: This should be done to determine the wages and budget necessary for training programs.

-- Regulatory requirements: Before starting construction, it is necessary to assess the potential sites, review federal, regional, and local requirements and the zoning restrictions as these can affect the viability of a project.
+- Regulatory requirements: Before starting construction, it is necessary to assess the potential sites and review federal, regional, and local requirements and zoning restrictions, as these can affect the viability of a project.
 In some instances, areas with heavy traffic, air, or noise pollution may prompt an environmental impact assessment to determine their implications on a project.

 - Cost outline with an assessment of both operational and maintenance costs.

 The planning pays off during this stage.
-The project team holds a preconstruction meeting.
-This meeting is to ensure everyone in the project is on the same page.
+The project team holds a pre-construction meeting.
+This meeting ensures everyone in the project is on the same page.
 It irons out issues such as accessing the job site, quality control, storage of materials, and working hours.
 The working hours are always dependent on the role played by the worker.
-If poor planning rolls out during the construction stage, it can lead to severe cost overruns and delays.
+If good planning rolls out during the construction stage, it can lead to severe cost overruns and delays.
 Once the meeting is over, work can commence.
 Usually, contractors avoid pitfalls during the construction stage by employing software solutions.

 During the post-construction stage, all the work is complete, and the project is ready for handover.
 However, there are a few processes that need completion before the final handover of the warehouse.
 The post-construction process is subdivided into three stages.
 These are: